 Teaming considerations and suggestions

 When teaming multiple adapter ports together to maximize bandwidth, the switch needs to be considered.
 Typically, dynamic or static 802.3ad link aggregation is the preferred teaming mode.
-However, this teaming mode demands multiple contiguous ports on the switch.
-Consideration should be given to port groups on the switch.
-Typically, a switch has multiple ports grouped together which are serviced by one PHY.
-This one PHY can have a limited shared bandwidth for all the ports which it supports.
+But, this teaming mode demands multiple contiguous ports on the switch.
+Give consideration to port groups on the switch.
+Typically, a switch has multiple ports grouped together, that are serviced by one PHY.
+This one PHY can have a limited shared bandwidth for all the ports it supports.
 This limited bandwidth for a group might not be enough to support full utilization of all ports in the group.

-Teaming 4 ports on Intel® Gigabit Network Adapters or LANs on motherboard together in an 802.3ad static or dynamic teaming mode, when the switch has shared bandwidth across contiguous ports, the performance gain can be limited to the bandwidth shared.
-(In the above example, 4 gigabit ports would share a total PHY bandwidth of 2 Gbps.)
-Whether switch ports are grouped together is dependent on the switch manufacturer and model and varies from switch to switch.
+Performance gain can be limited to the bandwidth shared, when the switch shares bandwidth across contiguous ports.
+Example: Teaming 4 ports on Intel® Gigabit Network Adapters or LAN on motherboards together in an 802.3ad static or dynamic teaming mode.
+Using this example, 4 gigabit ports share a total PHY bandwidth of 2 Gbps.
+The ability to group switch ports is dependent on the switch manufacturer and model, and can vary from switch to switch.

-Alternative teaming modes can sometimes mitigate these performance limitations, for instance ALB (Adaptive Load Balancing including Receive Load Balancing).
+Alternative teaming modes can sometimes mitigate these performance limitations, for instance using Adaptive Load Balancing (ALB), including Receive Load Balancing.
 ALB has no demands on the switch and does not need to be connected to contiguous switch ports.
-If the link partner has port groups, an ALB team can be connected to any port of the switch, distributing the connections across the available port groups on the switch.
+If the link partner has port groups, an ALB team can be connected to any port of the switch.
+Connecting the ALB team this way, distributes the connections across the available port groups on the switch.
 This action can increase the overall network bandwidth.